ameliejyc/cv/README.md

 #### React, Redux, Styled Components, Storybook, Cypress

-- As part of a team working on the new international Ticketmaster site, I created simple user experiences for high-demand events using a core combination of React, Redux and Styled Components.
+- Created simple user experiences for high-demand events on the new international Ticketmaster website.
-- With a heavy focus on accessibility, I worked closely with designers to realise UI designs and helped build an interactive style guide used across the organisation to document and test components.
+- With a heavy focus on accessibility, I helped build an interactive style guide used across the organisation to document and test components.

 ---